bencvt/LibShapeDraw/README-contributing.md

 relevant to LibShapeDraw.
 The current plan is for **LibShapeDraw 2.0** to be released along with Minecraft 1.5, with the following adjustments:

- +  Make LibShapeDraw a *plugin* rather than a *mod*, to standardize and simplify installation (no more messing with .class files!)
-This will also remove the ModLoader/Forge requirement.
+ +  If the Minecraft API includes a client-side plugin loading mechanism, make LibShapeDraw a *plugin* rather than a *mod*, to standardize and simplify installation (no more messing with .class files!)
+This would also remove the ModLoader/Forge requirement.

- +  If possible, LibShapeDraw's semantics will *not* change significantly, but the underlying implementation will certainly have to change to match Minecraft's overhauled rendering engine.
+ +  If possible, LibShapeDraw's semantics will *not* change significantly, but the underlying implementation will likely have to change to match Minecraft's overhauled rendering engine.
 More details to come.

+ +  Any method marked as deprecated in LibShapeDraw 1.x will likely be removed in 2.0.

 Planned documentation improvements:

  +  Automate Javadoc generation and publish them somewhere, probably GitHub.

- +  Maintain high JUnit test code coverage.
+ +  Maintain high (except for Trident) JUnit test code coverage.

- +  Expand the demos and make them easier to run, perhaps publishing a separate `LibShapeDraw-VERSION-demos.jar` containing just the demos.

- +  Automate creation of the dev release jar (`LibShapeDraw-VERSION-deobf.jar`).
+ +  Expand the demos, perhaps including an example Forge mod as well.
+Demo videos would be nice to have as well so you don't actually have to install the demos jar to see it in action.

- +  Create a complete tutorial on how to start a fresh mod that uses LibShapeDraw.
+ +  Create a complete tutorial on how to start a fresh mod that uses LibShapeDraw, perhaps using a GitHub wiki.

 Possible features, unprioritized (maybe before 2.0, maybe after, maybe never... feedback and patches welcome):

+ +  Optimization: where possible, bypass Minecraft's Tessellator and instead use OpenGL VBO (Vertex Buffer Objects).
+For complex shapes this can be significantly faster as data can persist in VRAM rather than being copied every render frame.

  +  More built-in Shapes, perhaps with texture support as well.